Andreas Söderlund

 The DCI Context

-The current way of gaining understanding of runtime system behavior is to use a debugger, or become the debugger by tracing the program in your head, branching and jumping across class hierarchies, events, exceptions, etc. Something is obviously problematic with this hope that the parts of a system will self-organize, yet every torturous visit to the debugger proves otherwise.
+The current way of gaining an understanding of runtime system behavior is to use a debugger, or become the debugger by tracing the program in your head, branching and jumping across class hierarchies, events, exceptions, etc. Something is obviously problematic with this hope that the parts of a system will self-organize, yet every torturous visit to the debugger proves otherwise.

-Fortunately, a DCI Context not only encapsulates, but also describes the runtime behavior of a network of interaction objects in a relevant locus, without hiding information behind classes, interfaces and polymorphism.
+Fortunately, a DCI Context not only encapsulates but also describes the runtime behavior of a network of interaction objects in a relevant locus, without hiding information behind classes, interfaces and polymorphism.
 So how does it work?

 A basic Context

 A true DCI execution model is difficult to achieve today due to several technical reasons, but I've created a TypeScript library that tries to get close by making the code adhere to certain conventions.
-So if you want to follow along in code, you can do that immediately with Stackblitz by clicking here.
+It can be installed by following the instructions at https://github.com/ciscoheat/eslint-plugin-dci-lint

 The library tries to provide the simplest possible structure for a working DCI Context, within the limits of TypeScript syntax.
 Here's an example of a "Hello World" Context: